-- Questionnaire - References. - 5) Technical details : - 1.
-The report shall be printed on A-4 size white bond paper. - 2.
-12 pt.
+- Questionnaire - References.

+5. Technical details :

+- 1. The report shall be printed on A-4 size white bond paper. - 12 pt.
 Times New Roman font shall be used with 1.5 line spacing for typing the report. - 3.
 1" margin shall be left from all the sides. - 4.
 Considering the environmental issues, students are encouraged to print on both sides of the paper. - 5.
-The report shall be hard bound as per the standard format of the cover page given by the Study Centre and shall be golden embossed. - 6.
-The report shall be signed by the respective guide(s) & the Director of the Study Centre. - 7.
-Student should prepare two hard bound copies of the Summer Internship Project Report and submit one copy in the Study Centre.
-The other copy of the report is to be kept by the student for their record and future references. - 8.
-In addition to this students should prepare two soft copies of their SIP reports & submit one copy to Study Centre.
+The report shall be hard bound as per the standard format of the cover page given by the Institute and shall be golden - 6.
+The report should include a Certificate (on company"s letter head) from the company duly signed by the competent authority with the stamp. - The report shall be signed by the respective guide(s) & the Director of the Study Centre 10 (Ten) days before the viva-voce examinations. - Student should prepare two hard bound copies of the Summer Internship Project Report and submit one copy in the Study Centre.
+The other copy of the report is to be kept by the student for their record and future references.

+8. In addition to this students should prepare two soft copies of their SIP reports & submit one copy to Study Centre.